 Your competitive analysis should identify the direct and indirect competitors your business faces and then focus on the latter.

-Direct competitors are other child care businesses.
+Direct competitors are other child care centers.

 Indirect competitors are other childcare options that customers have that aren’t direct competitors.
 This includes keeping children at home and/or after school programs among others.